 Why use HTTPS inspection in Smoothwall?

 - Search term filtering.
-Without HTTPS inspection, the search term would be encrypted in transit, and access wouldn’t be blocked.
-With HTTPS inspection, Smoothwall decrypts the requests, analyses the search string, and decides whether to show or block the search results.
+With HTTPS inspection, Smoothwall can decrypt the request and analyse the search string to decide whether to show or block the search results.

-- Generating Safeguarding Alerts and Reports for content that hasn’t been blocked but may warrant further investigation.
+- Safeguarding Alerts and Reports for content that may not have been blocked but may warrant further investigation.

 Tip

-You don’t need HTTPS Inspection with Cloud Filter, as it operates within the browser.
-It sees all information the user sees without needing to decrypt it.
+You don’t need HTTPS Inspection with Cloud Filter, as it sees all information the user sees without needing to decrypt it.

 How do we configure the HTTPS Inspection Policies?